mit-ll-ai-technology/maite/CONTRIBUTING.md

     - [Running tox](#running-tox)

 ## Contributor Basics
-### Installing jatic toolbox for development
+### Installing MAITE for development

-Install the toolbox along with its test dependencies; checkout the repo, navigate to its top level and run
+Install MAITE along with its test dependencies; checkout the repo, navigate to its top level and run

 ```shell
 pip install -e .[test]